 Monday July 15 th External delegates staying on campus arrive (check-in from 17:00) The conference takes place in the University's Business School (#16 on the campus map) Please note this document is also available in a fully searchable format via www.edgehill.ac.uk/education/research/acre-2019/ 17:00 Reception Conference & Doctoral Study Day Reception & Book launch with wine & canapes Foyer, Business School Tuesday July 16 th 09.00 Registration & refreshments Tea, coffee and pastries Foyer 09.30 Welcome Dr Jane Moore, Pro-Vice Chancellor and Dean of Education Lecture theatre 09.45 Keynote (1) Towards a moral university: critical theory, social justice and a commitment to the vicissitudes of human fate Dr Jan McArthur, Lancaster University Lecture theatre 10.45 Coffee Break 11.00 Plenary Session The idea of "the university": the search for quality?
-Chair: Prof Saville Kushner Lecture theatre The Blockchain University: New approaches to the idea of the university in neo-liberal times Managerial or Neoliberal state?
-Reopening the debate over the rise of Quality Assessment criteria in the British Higher Education Sector "The Neoliberal University as a Wicked Problem": Reverse engineering academia's siloed approach toward transdisciplinarity through an experimental design thinking course Discussant: Prof John Diamond 12.45 Lunch Foyer
+Chair: Prof Saville Kushner The Blockchain University: New approaches to the idea of the university in neo-liberal times Managerial or Neoliberal state?
+Reopening the debate over the rise of Quality Assessment criteria in the British Higher Education Sector "The Neoliberal University as a Wicked Problem": Reverse engineering academia's siloed approach toward transdisciplinarity through an experimental design thinking course Lecture theatre 12.45 Lunch Discussant: Prof John Diamond Foyer

-Tuesday J uly 16 th (cont.)
+Tuesday July 16 th (cont.)
 13.30 Workshop / Roundtable sessions Workshop: Room A The 'Safe Space' of the Neoliberal University: Reframing academic 'freedom' through student interviews, within, against and beyond intellectual enclosure.
-Roundtable: Room B Sanctuary Universities, scholarships and refugee access to HE Break out rooms 14.15 Coffee Break Foyer 14.30 Panel streams (1) Chair: Prof Amanda Fulford Room A The life of the intellectual practitioner 'If the CAP fits', a methodological provocation: how self-study and autoethnographic processes impact on the life of the intellectual practitioner.
+Roundtable: Room B Sanctuary Universities, scholarships and refugee access to HE Break out rooms 14.15 Coffee Break , Foyer 14.30 Panel streams (1) Chair: Prof Amanda Fulford The life of the intellectual practitioner If the CAP fits', a methodological provocation: how self-study and autoethnographic processes impact on the life of the intellectual practitioner.
 Autoethnography: how I became a tech double agent Nomadic Inquiry: the life of the intellectual practitioner in posthuman times Chair: Prof Vicky Duckworth Room B Social justice and HE "Peer support is excellent it really helps to build confidence."
-Rethinking HE based professional development for teaching assistants as a practice of freedom Social movements for social justice in and beyond the neoliberal university Decolonizing the neo-liberal university: views from teaching-led institutions Chair: Prof John Diamond Rethinking Teacher Education Study support in highe the bifurcation of teach learning?
-Study support in highe the bifurcation of teach learning?
-When the postmodern leadership fan.
-Disrupt leader-follower dichoto educational leadership Perceptions of Information ation (1) education: ng and shift hits the ng the my in Learning 16.15 Keynote (2) Practice, habitus and Adult Learning in Neighbourhood Houses in Australia Dr Tracey Ollis, Deakin University Lecture theatre 17:15 Reception Book launch & poster competition Foyer 19:00 Dinner Option to join colleagues for a meal in local restaurant.
+Rethinking HE based professional development for teaching assistants as a practice of freedom Social movements for social justice in and beyond the neoliberal university Decolonizing the neo-liberal university: views from teaching-led institutions Chair: Prof John Diamond Room C Rethinking Teacher Education (1) Study support in higher education: the bifurcation of teaching and learning?
+When the postmodern shift hits the leadership fan.
+Disrupting the leader-follower dichotomy in educational leadership.
+Perceptions of Informal Learning 16.15 Keynote (2) Practice, habitus and Adult Learning in Neighbourhood Houses in Australia Dr Tracey Ollis, Deakin University 17:15 Reception Book launch & poster competition 19:00 Dinner Option to join colleagues for a meal in local restaurant.
 Please speak to conference team on arrival to join the group.